Resources for ENVS3020: Advanced Writing for ENVS

 Technical reports are government funded scientific, technical, engineering, and business related studies or documents.
 NTIS acquires, indexes, abstracts, and archives the largest collection of U.S. government-sponsored technical reports in existence

 Over 350 topics are covered so you are bound to find something in here that is related to your subject.
 These are reliable, data-based reports vetted by real researchers in these fields.

 Government-sponsored research reports by experts in various scientific and technical fields.
-Over 600,000 reports are available full text online.
-If full-text is not available on the website, the Government Information Library should have a copy.
-Search for the title in Chinook or contact us for help.
+If full text is not available from the website, search for the title in Chinook or contact us for help.

-This gateway to government science resources allows searches across more than 40 databases covering over 2,000 web sites.
-Science.gov users are able to find documents that traditional search engines like Google cannot find.
+This gateway to government science resources finds documents that traditional search engines like Google cannot find.

 Congressional (ProQuest) CU

 Use this database to find hearings with expert testimony showing differing points of view on issues debated before congressional committees.
 Hearings can help identify when an issue became a national concern as well as the major players in the national discussion.